Mail form by July 31st to: Department of the Treasury, Internal Revenue Service, Ogden, UT 84201-0020

 You must submit the amended return using the paper Form 5500-EZ with the IRS.

 No problem!
-Reach out to us and we can provide a list of great CPAs in our network who are familiar with the Solo 401k and 5500-EZ filing.
+Check out our network of great CPAs who are familiar with the Solo 401k and 5500-EZ filing.

 No, all participant accounts are under one 401k plan.
 Aggregate the assets for you and your spouse’s assets.

 Yes, your outstanding participant loan balance is still a part of your total plan value.

 If you contributed money this year to be included in last year’s tax year and that contribution pushed your total value over $250,000 then you will need to file form 5500-EZ.

 Per IRS instructions, Filers of Form 5500-EZ are not required to file schedules or attachments related to Form 5500 with the 2019 Form 5500-EZ.
 However, you must collect and retain for your records completed Schedule MB (Form 5500), Multiemployer Defined Benefit Plan and Certain Money Purchase Plan Actuarial Information, if applicable, and completed and signed Schedule SB (Form 5500), Single-Employer Defined Benefit Plan Actuarial Information, if applicable.
 Even though you do not have to file Schedule MB (Form 5500) or Schedule SB (Form 5500) with the 2019 Form 5500-EZ, you are still required to both perform an annual valuastion and maintain the funding records associated with plan funding in the same manner as a plan for which the applicable schedule must be filed.

 Your Solo 401k plan is a defined contribution, not defined benefit plan.
 Therefore, Schedule SB (single-employer defined benefit plan) is not generally applicable.
 However, as your own Solo 401k plan administrator, you are still responsible for keeping the records and proper annual valuation of your Solo 401k plan.